kpthedev/ez-text2video/README.md

 ![screenshot](https://user-images.githubusercontent.com/115115916/229177973-6a5b1a28-38a8-42a1-bf80-1315cc4d806c.png)

-A Streamlit app to easily run the [ModelScope text-to-video](https://huggingface.co/damo-vilab/modelscope-damo-text-to-video-synthesis) diffusion model with customizable number of frames, fps, and dimensions.
+A Streamlit app to easily run the [ModelScope text-to-video](https://huggingface.co/damo-vilab/modelscope-damo-text-to-video-synthesis) diffusion model with customized video length, fps, and dimensions.
+It can run on 4GB video cards, as well as CPU and Apple M chips.

 **Built with:**
 * [Huggingface Diffusers](https://github.com/huggingface/diffusers)🧨